 Your employer must pay you at least twice per month

-“My employer was often late sending me my work cheque.
+“My employer was often late sending my pay cheque.
 Payday would come and go and it would be weeks before I received anything.
-Eventually, I raised the issue with my boss.
-She put me in touch with the payroll department, and now I’m having my wages direct-deposited to my bank account each payday.”
+I raised the issue with my boss.
+I explained how the late cheques were affecting my ability to make rent and other expenses.
+She went to bat for me to get my wages directly deposited to my bank account each payday.”

 – Lewis, Burnaby